 Reducing carbon emissions is not the only benefit of clean EV charging.
 Another notable benefit is the ability of a microgrid system to provide power in the event of a utility outage.
 As EV adoption grows, the stress on the grid also grows.
 During very hot weather in California last summer when many were using A/C to stay cool, the stress on the grid went sky high.
 The state put out an alert to EV owners, asking them not to charge their cars during peak demand times to reduce the stress on the grid and prevent blackouts.
 Utilizing a clean EV charger powered by a microgrid can mitigate issues like this and give users peace of mind knowing charging will always be available when needed.

 Diving into the costs of installing and using EV chargers illustrates another benefit of clean EV chargers.
 Utilizing renewable energy and storage reduces electricity usage and offsets utility costs.
 This includes actual kWh consumed, as well as demand charges, which utilities may add to a bill to account for a customer’s need to use large amounts of power at a moment’s notice.
-(See our recent blog and short video for an explanation.)
+(See our recent blog and short video about understanding your electric bill for an explanation.)
 Traditionally, homes and small businesses have been able to avoid demand charges, but as EV adoption grows, power requirements will also grow, and demand charges may begin to be applied to other energy consumers.
 Implementing renewable energy plus storage can help EV users know and even predict their costs for electricity as energy prices continue to fluctuate and rise.

 Clean EV charging can also offset the costly need to upgrade electrical infrastructure.
 Many homes and businesses may not have the electrical infrastructure needed to support EV charging, and upgrades would be required.
 Utilizing a power generation and battery system can eliminate the need for infrastructure upgrades.